Dog-related items I recommend

 For specific harness recommendations and more information about why harnesses are the best option, visit my harness page.

-Material also matters.
-No rope!
+Material matters: No rope!
 Rope leashes are super popular but wow are they rough on your hands.
 My favorite leash material by far is biothane.
 Gentler on the hands, easy to grip, and wipes clean.

-I strongly recommend experimenting with a hands-free option.
-Knowing that you can drop the leash and not lose your dog frees up space in your brain to think about training protocols, and another free hand makes juggling all. the. things. much easier.
-Just make sure your dog still has a full 6’ (or more) of leash in addition to your belt/strap!
-Super, super important.
+Go hands-free?
+You may feel more secure with a hands-free leash (I certainly do).
+Knowing that you can drop the leash and not lose your dog frees up space in your brain to think about training protocols, and another free hand makes juggling all. the. things. so much easier.
+Just make sure your dog still has at least 6’ of leash in addition to your belt/strap!
+Many hands-free options take your dog’s leash down to 4’ or less—yikes.
+Here are two hands-free set ups to consider:

 Management Items